scp-079/screen/pages/projects/exchange.md

                     commit - Update group's configurations
                     reply - CONFIG reply the config link to bot

-                When action is declare:
-                    ban - The bot has banned the user who sent the message delete - The message has been deleted

                 When action is help:
                     ban - Let USER ban a user globally delete - Let USER delete a user's all messages in some group